matrix-io/matrix-lite-go/README.md

 MATRIX Lite go is a Golang library that allows users of varying skill levels to easily program their MATRIX Device.

 # Roadmap
-This roadmap is for achieving a basic implementation of the checklist below. **As this package develops, the API will improve and may change.**
 - [x] Leds
 - [x] Sensors
   - [x] IMU